sailfishos-chum/main/GettingStarted.md

 For this reason, you may want to set up your home project with builds for your master branch for personal use, and a specific revision to be submitted to chum.

+Please ensure that the license specified in the .spec matches that of the source repository and that it follows the format used in https://github.com/sailfishos/rpmlint/blob/master/rpm/sailfish.toml#L152

 ## Other useful notes

 * You can create sub-projects in your home project to group builds together